 Options.
 Each Fund may purchase and write put and call options on securities and securities indices and enter into related closing transactions.
 A put option on a security gives the purchaser of the option the right to sell, and the writer of the option the obligation to buy, the underlying security at any time during the option period.
-A call option on a security gives the purchaser of the option the right to buy, and the writer of the option the obligation to sell, the underlying security at any time during the option period.
+A call option on a security gives the purchaser of the option the right to buy, and the writer of the option the obligation to sell, the underlying security at any time during the obligation to sell, the underlying security at any time during the option period.
 The premium paid to the writer is the consideration for undertaking the obligations under the option contract.